We tested the new Garmin Montana 700 series GPS, both on and off-road: perfect for motorbike, outdoor or mountain bike adventures.

 To save battery, you can also activate the Expedition mode to extend the battery life up to 2 weeks: once activated, the screen turns off, but the device continues to collect, albeit in a reduced number, the GPS track points.

 We have practically listed the pros in the various paragraphs.
 Undoubtedly the new Montana 700 series, after so many years with the 600 series, flaunts a level of technology light years ahead.
-Robust, highly visible, full of new features, especially related to the safety, improved in every aspect, it really is the ideal GPS for any kind of adventure.
+Robust, clearly visible, full of new features, especially related to safety, improved in every aspect, it really is the ideal GPS for any kind of adventure.

 On the other hand the weight has increased, which requires more attention when mounting on the bike to prevent stresses from weakening the brackets with the risk of losing the device.
 The protruding antenna does not drive us crazy but it is the one that guarantees the reception we have told you about, especially essential for the InReach function which has its own dedicated key (to pay attention to when storing the GPS between objects that could press it and activate it ).